-If you move around in the vehicle enough, pull out the shoulder belt, or open your door, the belt will become tight again.
+If you move around in the vehicle enough, or if you pull out the shoulder belt, the belt will become tight again.
 If this happens, you can reset it.

 A: The shoulder belt is too loose.
 It won't give nearly as much protection this way.